 Exhale and lift your hips upward, slide forward, and chin touches the chest with eyes straight to the knees.
-This forms a triangle shaped posture between you and the floor or ‘inverted V’ (/\).
-The mantra is to be chanted is “Om Mariachi Namaha”.
+This forms a triangle-shaped posture between you and the floor or ‘inverted V’ (/\).
+The mantra to be chanted is “Om Mariachi Namaha”.

 Step 9: Equestrian Pose (Ashwa Sanchalanasana)

 Breathe in and bring your right leg forward in between the two hands.
-Left knee down to the floor and stretch the hips down and look up with chanting “Om Adityaya Namaha”.
+Left knee down on the floor and stretch the hips down and look up with chanting “Om Adityaya Namaha”.

 Step 10: Hand to Foot Pose (Hasta Padasana)

-While exhaling bring the left leg forward, palms on the floor and face touching the knees.
+While exhaling brings the left leg forward, palms on the floor and face touching the knees.
 Bend the knees if necessary.
 The mantra to be chanted is “Om Savitre Namaha”.